Under the hood

 Mismatch flagging

-If the JD targets a different seniority than your resume suggests, the scorer flags the mismatch so you can decide whether to apply.
+If the job description targets a different seniority than your resume suggests, the scorer flags the mismatch so you can decide whether to apply.